ska-telescope/ska-sdp-global-sky-model/docs/src/userguide/sky_model_datasets.rst

 Persisting a Dataset
 --------------------

-This section will describe a possible way to persist a dataset for an instance that is not running yet.
+If you want to persist a dataset for an instance that is not running yet:

-Once new data has been ingested (using `Creating a Dataset`_) compress the directory using the following command:
+  - Finish ingestion (using `Creating a New Dataset`_)
+  - Compress the directory using the following command:

 .. code-block:: bash